 smart grid safety national electrical safety code 2017 ieee standards

-The safety of utility-owned smart grid equipment within power generation or transmission circuits, up to and including the service conductors to customer buildings, will to continue to be evaluated for safety in accordance with basic utility safety standards or codes, including NESC.
+The safety of utility-owned smart grid equipment within power generation or transmission circuits continues to be evaluated.
+This evaluation includes the service conductors to customer buildings.
+Professionals conduct the work in accordance with basic utility safety standards or codes, including NESC.

 To help your company prepare to comply with the latest safety guidelines, IEEE offers a complete seven-course NESC program online through IEEE Xplore :